opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 #### Return Values:

-- true if the oToken has expired AND the oraclePrice at the expiry timestamp has been finalized, otherwise it returns false
+- True if the oToken has expired AND all oracle prices at the expiry timestamp have been finalized, False if not

 ### Function `getAccountVaultCounter(address _accountOwner) → uint256 external`

-get the number of current vaults for a specified account owner
+get the number of vaults for a specified account owner

 #### Parameters: